Located in subregion / area: Vallée de la Marne / Vallée de la Marne Rive Gauche

 Dormans is located on the left bank of the Marne river, which means south of the river.
-Dormans is the westernmost village counted as part of the area Vallée de la Marne Rive Gauche.
-Downstream (to the west), we move into Terroir de Condé.
+Dormans is the second to last village downstream counted as part of the area Vallée de la Marne Rive Gauche.

 Other than Dormans itself, located directly at the river, there are six other villages within the commune.
 Try is most distant from Dormans, to the eastnortheast, and the other five lay in a semicircle, a little closer: Vassieux to the eastnortheast, followed clockwise by Vassy, Champaillé, Chavenay, and finally Soilly to the southwest.
 It is common to see these village names indicated on Champagne labels, often as e.g. Vassieux-Dormans.

 Château de Dormans is located in the village.
 A memorial of the battles at Marne during World War I – mémorial des batailles de la Marne – with a (large) chapel can be found close to the château.

 The Dormans commune covers 2258 hectares and has 2886 inhabitants (as of 2013), referred to as Dormanistes.

 The vineyards in Dormans are spread over several parts of the commune and consist of mild slopes, including a large proportion of north-, northwest- and northeast-facing slopes.
 Pinot Meunier is the dominant grape variety.